Onan: Biblical account

 After Yahweh slew Onan's oldest brother Er, Onan's father Judah told him to fulfill his duty as a brother-in-law by entering into a levirate marriage with his brother's widow Tamar to give her offspring.
 Religion professor Tikva Frymer-Kensky has pointed out the economic repercussions of a levirate marriage: any son born to Tamar would be deemed the heir of the deceased Er and could claim the firstborn's double share of an inheritance.
 However, if Er were childless or only had daughters, Onan would have inherited as the oldest surviving son.

 When Onan had sex with Tamar, he withdrew before he ejaculated and "spilled his seed on the ground" thus committing coitus interuptus, since any child born would not legally be considered his heir.
 The next statement in the Bible says that Onan displeased Yahweh, so the Lord slew him.
-Onan's crime is often misinterpreted to be masturbation but it is universally agreed among biblical scholars that Onan's death is attributed to his refusal to fulfill his obligation of levirate marriage with Tamar by committing coitus interruptus.
+Onan's crime is often misinterpreted to be masturbation but it is generally agreed among biblical scholars that Onan's death is attributed to his refusal to fulfill his obligation of levirate marriage with Tamar by committing coitus interruptus.

-However, Onan‘s reluctance to give a child to his sister-in-law may reflect a rejection of this custom already present in society.
-The regulation of levirate marriage in Deut 25:5–10 shows that the custom had encountered some opposition.
-The law in Deuteronomy allowing a man to refuse his duty was a concession to the reluctance to comply with the custom.
-Because of Onan's unwillingness to bear a child for his deceased brother, Yahweh was displeased with Onan and slew him also (Gen 38:10).
+The regulation of levirate marriage in Deut 25:7–10 shows that the custom had encountered some opposition:

+But if the man has no desire to marry his brother’s widow, then his brother’s widow shall go up to the elders at the gate and say, ‘My husband’s brother refuses to perpetuate his brother’s name in Israel; he will not perform the duty of a husband’s brother to me.’
+Then the elders of his town shall summon him and speak to him.
+If he persists, saying, ‘I have no desire to marry her,’ then his brother’s wife shall go up to him in the presence of the elders, pull his sandal off his foot, spit in his face, and declare, ‘This is what is done to the man who does not build up his brother’s house.’
+Throughout Israel his family shall be known as ‘the house of him whose sandal was pulled off.’